-The only way to ensure that the airline will give you a refund for your cancelled flight is to buy a refundable airfare.
+The only way to ensure that the airline will give you a refund for your canceled flight is to buy a refundable airfare.

 Or so would airlines have you believe.

 Refundable plane tickets are not only extremely expensive compared to non-refundable fares, they are also NOT the only way to get a flight cancellation refund.

 The coronavirus outbreak has caused many flights to be canceled.
 If your flight was canceled because of COVID-19, you may get a refund from the airline.

 In this post, we're going to show you exactly how you can get a refund of your canceled flight - based on your passenger rights, but also by taking advantage of the different cancellation policies of the most popular airlines.